How Long Before Sunset Does Golden Hour Start? Wedding Photography Timing Guide

-Short Answer: I usually recommend starting golden hour photos about 10 minutes after golden hour begins and shooting for around 10 to 20 minutes.
-That way, you get those dreamy, warm shots without missing out on enjoying your day.
+Short Answer: Golden hour usually starts about 30 to 60 minutes before sunset.
+I recommend starting photos around 10 minutes after golden hour begins and shooting for 10–20 minutes.
+That way, you’ll get the dreamy, warm portraits you’re hoping for without missing much of your celebration.

 What You Need to Know First